 - 23. Which of the following statements concerning value chain analysis is false? - A. The goal of value chain analysis is to find areas where a company can either add value or reduce cost. - B. The value chain focuses on the entire production process, as well as the sale of the product and service after the sale. - C. If a company cannot compete in a specific area of the value chain, it might consider the option of outsourcing that portion of the value chain to someone who can perform it better. - D. Throughout most industries, the most successful firms are the ones that operate within the entire value chain, thereby overseeing every aspect of the value chain for the customer. - 24.
 Which of the following would likely not be considered part of the value chain in a service firm? - A. Inspection of product. - B. Advertising. - C. Employee training. - D. Customer service. - E. Materials handling. - 25.
-When performing value chain analysis, which of the following should a firm take into account? - A. The firm's competitive position. - B. Opportunities to reduce cost. - C. Possible opportunities where value can be added. - D. The decision to enter or leave an activity in the value chain. - E. All the above.
+When performing value chain analysis, which of the following should a firm take into account? - A. The firm's competitive position. - B. Opportunities to reduce cost. - C. Possible opportunities where value can be added. - D. The decision to enter or leave an activity in the value chain. - E. All of these answer choices are correct.

-- 26. Both cost leadership and differentiated firms can improve on execution through: - A. Improved automation and a higher output of products. - B. Benchmarking and total quality management. - C. Cost cutting and downsizing of personnel. - D. Emphasis on research and product development. - E. None of the above. - 27.
-To increase profitability, technology companies such as IBM have shifted their strategic focus toward: - A. Increasing equipment sales. - B. Improving software applications. - C. Providing new and enhanced customer services. - D. None of the above. - 28.
-Which of the following is not a key benefit of the balanced scorecard (BSC)? - A. It provides a means for implementing strategy. - B. It provides an objective basis for determining each manager's compensation and advancement. - C. It provides a framework for the firm to achieve a desired organizational change in strategy. - D. It provides a baseline for how a firm's financial operations compare to competition within the industry.
+A. Improved automation and a higher output of products.
+B. Benchmarking and total quality management.
+C. Cost cutting and downsizing of personnel.
+D. Emphasis on research and product development.
+E. None of these answer choices are correct.
+27. To increase profitability, companies such as IBM and General Electric have shifted their strategic focus toward: A. Increasing equipment sales.
+B. Improving software applications.
+C. Providing new and enhanced customer services.
+D. None of these answer choices are correct.
+28. Which of the following is not a key benefit of the balanced scorecard (BSC)?
+A. It provides a means for implementing strategy.
+B. It provides an objective basis for determining each manager's compensation and advancement.
+C. It provides a framework for the firm to achieve a desired organizational change in strategy.
+D. It provides a baseline for how a firm's financial operations compare to competition within the industry.